Running a Javascript file

 Suppose you have a typescript file that you want to run from the command line.

-2. Install the typescript compiler with npm install -g typescript.
-Note that this will install the latest version of typescript compiler globally.
+npm install -g typescript.
+Note that this will install the latest version of typescript compiler globally. - Compile the file with

-4. Run the file with node <comiled-filepath.js>
+tsc <filepath.ts> - Run the file with

 Running a Javascript project

-1. The project directory must have a package.json file.
-This file is used by npm and can also be used to define additional information if you plan to publish the module to npm registry.
+package.jsonfile.
+This file is used bynpmand can also be used to define additional information if you plan to publish the module tonpmregistry. - Install the dependencies mentioned in the

 {